-Strong has a history of success in his sporting pursuits and his record in para-snowboard cross is no different.
-He is the 2012 para-snowboard cross world champion, and a serial World Cup gold medallist.
+Strong has a history of success in his sporting pursuits and his record in Para snowboard-cross is no different.
+He is the 2012 world champion and a serial World Cup gold medallist.

 At the Sochi 2014 Paralympic Winter Games, Strong stormed to a historic gold medal on the slopes of Rosa Khutor, bagging the first ever Paralympic title on the sport's debut at a Games.

-But In 2014-15, he finished third in the final 2014-15 IPC Alpine Skiing Para- Snowboard World Cup standings behind compatriot Mike Shea and Finland’s Matti Suur-Hamari.
-He also lost out on gold to Suur-Hamari in the men’s snowboard-cross SB-LL2 at the World Championships in La Molina, Spain, and to Shea in the banked slalom.
+But in 2014-15, he finished sixth in the final 2014-15 IPC Para Snowboard World Cup standings.
+He also lost out on gold to Finland’s Matti Suur-Hamari in the men’s snowboard-cross SB-LL2 at the World Championships in La Molina, Spain, and to teammate Mike Shea in the banked slalom.